5 Effective Guitar Practice Habits That Make You A Better Guitarist

-Effective Guitar Practice Habit #5: Practice With Purpose
+Effective Guitar Practice Habit #5: Do Guitar Practice With A Purpose

 See each guitar practice session as a step towards your larger musical goals.
 This helps you stay focused on the big picture and improve your guitar playing quickly.

-Here is how to develop a sense of purpose in your guitar practice:
+Here is how to develop a sense of purpose for effective guitar practice: